Heat Pumps

 What Are the Requirements for Installing a Heat Pump?

-Heat pumps can be used for both new build properties, and existing dwellings, although it is much easier to install them within new builds.
+Heat pumps can be used in both new-build properties and existing dwellings, although they are much easier to install in new builds.

-It should be ensured that the dwelling is well-insulated, to minimise the amount of heat that can escape (for example through walls, windows or the roof).
+The dwelling should be well-insulated to minimise the amount of heat that can escape (for example, through walls, windows or the roof).

-The internal component of the heat pump would be around the same size as a gas boiler.
-A hot water cylinder is also required, however the size of this is dependent upon the size of the property.
+The internal component of the heat pump would be around the same size as an average gas boiler.
+A hot water cylinder is also required; however, the size depends on the property’s size.

 The external heat pump unit is around one cubic metre.
 The placement of this part of the heat pump is very important, as improper positioning could lead to noise complaints, if not adequately mitigated.

-It is therefore recommended that a Noise Impact Assessment is undertaken in order to assess any noise impact that the heat pump could have on neighbouring properties.
-This is often a planning requirement for most Local Authorities, so it is recommended that Clement Acoustics are consulted as early as possible within the project timeline, preferably before the heat pump is installed.
+Therefore, it is recommended that a Noise Impact Assessment is undertaken to assess any noise impact that the heat pump could have on neighbouring properties.
+A heat pump noise assessment is a process that verifies that it meets noise level standards and limits.
+This is often a planning requirement for most Local Authorities, so it is recommended that Clement Acoustics are consulted as early as possible within the project timeline, preferably before the heat pump installation.

 Are There Any Disadvantages to Using Heat Pumps Instead of Gas Boilers?

-The installation currently could be costly, and intrusive (e.g., bigger radiators could be required).
+Currently, heat pump installations could be costly and intrusive (e.g., bigger radiators could be required).

-In order to provide optimum operation, any property where a heat pump is to be used would require very good insulation.
-Although this may be possible in newer developments, older houses (and conversion projects) may find this difficult to achieve.
+Any property where a heat pump is to be used would require very good insulation to ensure optimum operation.
+Although this may be possible in newer developments, older houses and conversion projects may find this difficult to achieve.

-There are potentially long timescales for engineers to be trained, for the installation and maintenance of heat pumps.
+Engineers must be trained in the installation and maintenance of heat pumps over potentially long timescales.
 However, as the use of heat pumps becomes more widespread, this may not always be the case.

 At What Stage Should I Contact Clement Acoustics?